First Home Super Saver Scheme guide

 What is the First Home Super Saver Scheme?

-These voluntary contributions are separate from the Super Guarantee payments your employer makes.
-Instead, they include contributions you make from your after-tax savings or through salary sacrifice arrangements.
-Under the scheme, you can deposit up to $15,000 from any one financial year, with a maximum of $50,000 across all years for contributions made from 1 July 2017.
-This amount is boosted by associated earnings, which the Australian Tax Office (ATO) applies at a set rate that is often higher than standard bank savings rates.
+Under the scheme, you can deposit up to $15,000 from any one financial year, with a maximum of $50,000 across all years for contributions made from 1 July 2017 onwards.
+This amount is boosted by associated earnings, which the ATO applies at a set rate that is often higher than standard bank savings rates.
+The result is that your deposit grows faster than it would in a regular savings account, accelerating your path to home ownership.

 Who can use the FHSSS?